Research Interests

 • Note: this course is one of five courses that are part of the Graduate Certificate in Clinical Bioinformatics

-Quantitative Methods in R for Biology (EEB313), UofT | Sep-Dec 2023, 2022
+Quantitative Methods in R for Biology (EEB313), University of Toronto | Sep-Dec 2023, 2022

 • Helped undergrad students develop skills in R using applied problems in ecology and evolutionary biology